alidev20002/My-Compose-App/README.md

 ## Features
 * Design UI using Jetpack Compose
-* Handle HTTP requests using the Kotlin Ktor library
+* Handle HTTP requests using the Kotlin Ktor and Retrofit library
 * Implement Dependency Injection using Hilt
 * Save data into a local database using Room
 * Utilize Remote Mediator and Paging to load data